 Local Life Riga is about to select candidates for Best Places awards, dedicated to rewarding and encouraging excellence in products, service and ideas.
 You are helping us to make the best choice.

 Freedom Monument has 0 votes.
+Click here to see the results.

 You can vote once a day for your favourite place.